aepstein824/Script/README.md

     * For bodies, capture into an orbit with arbitrary inclination.
     * For crafts, rendezvouz and dock.
 * Travel from any orbit to a specified orbit around another body.
-    * Employs a lambert solver using hohmann orbits as an initial guess.
+    * Employs a lambert solver using hohmann transfers as an initial guess.
     * Calculates orbits with arbitrary escape trajectories.
     * Single burn to transfer from one moon to another.